 - Severe, untreated high blood pressure

-- Chronic diseases (eg, lupus, polyarteritis nodosa , porphyria , sickle cell disease , Whipple’s disease )
+- Chronic diseases, such as lupus, polyarteritis nodosa , porphyria , sickle cell disease , and Whipple disease

 - Cysticercosis—an infection caused by a pork tapeworm